algosup/2023-2024-project-3-virtual-processor-team-1/Documents/FunctionalSpecifications.md

 In this example, `add_numbers` is the function name, and it takes one parameter (`SOURCE`) as input.
 It calculates the sum of this parameter and stores the result in `DESTINATION`.

 #### 3.1 <u>END (End of Function)</u>
-The `EN;` instruction is used to mark the end of a function.
+The `END` instruction is used to mark the end of a function.
 It signifies the conclusion of the function's code block and allows the program to continue with the main program or other functions.
 When the assembler encounters `END` within a function, it understands that the function's code block has concluded, and control returns to the point in the main program where the function was originally called from.

 Using `END` is crucial in assembly language to properly terminate functions and ensure that control flow proceeds correctly within the program.